 Here are the expectations for homework in KS1 and 2 :

-We expect all pupils to read at home (or be read to) every day.
+We expect all pupils to read at home at least 4 times a week.
 A record of this is then kept in the child’s reading record book or planner.

 We expect pupils to learn at least one small set of spellings each week.
 This is best completed in short bursts over the course of the week.